 In this regard, too, Manichaeism follows a model similar to that of a number of Gnostic sects.

 Among the notions at the heart of Manichaeism is that humans are prone to “falling asleep” or losing a sense of their place in the world and the spiritual reality they live in.
 Prophets are sent by God (the King of Light) periodically to “awaken” them and teach what they must know.
-Jesus the Splendor was one of these, a being of Light in itself; so too were human prophets Zoroaster, the Buddha, and Mani himself (the last of them).
+Jesus the Splendor was one of these, a being of Light in itself; so too were human prophets Zoroaster, the Buddha, and of course Mani himself (the last of them).

 It was the knowledge the prophets brought that provided salvation.
 In this regard it was similar to Gnostic sects of Christianity.
 However, this knowledge was not quite the subjective gnōsis of the Divine encouraged by Gnosticism.
 Manichaeism taught that humans should also learn to know themselves as well as the Divine.

 This faith was divided into two “wings” (for lack of a better term).
-On the one hand, were the Elect who essentially took vows and were bound by “the Three Seals” (of the mouth, hands, and heart).
+On the one hand were the Elect who essentially took vows and were bound by “the Three Seals” (of the mouth, hands, and heart).
 On the other hand were the Hearers, who had learned about the faith and participated in it, but hadn’t taken any vows and weren’t bound by the Three Seals.

 The Elect couldn’t eat meat or imbibe alcohol.
 They couldn’t destroy or injure anything containing Light (i.e. living things), which meant they were unable to harvest crops or cook anything.
 They also were strictly celibate.